team-gogut/yamp-arm/docs/dev_environment.md

 $ make login
 ```

-3. When exit the container, type "exit".
+3. When exit the container, type `exit`.

 ```
 $ make login